cs01/awesome-react-state-management-tools/README.md

 * [freezer](https://github.com/arqex/freezer) A tree data structure that emits events on updates, even if the modification is triggered by one of the leaves, making it easier to think in a reactive way.
 * [laco](https://github.com/deamme/laco) Ultra lightweight state management for React and Inferno
 * [MobX](https://mobx.js.org/) Simple, scalable state management
-* [react-copy-write](https://github.com/aweary/react-copy-write) Immutable state with a mutable API
+* [react-copy-write](https://github.com/aweary/react-copy-write) An immutable React state management library with a simple mutable API, memoized selectors, and structural sharing.
+Powered by Immer.
 * [react-contextual](https://github.com/drcmda/react-contextual) is a tiny (less than 1KB) helper around React 16s new context api
 * [react-easy-state](https://github.com/solkimicreb/react-easy-state) minimal React state management with the power of ES6 Proxies
 * [redux](https://github.com/reactjs/redux/) +  [react-redux](https://github.com/reactjs/react-redux) Predictable state container for JavaScript apps + Official React bindings for Redux